-There were no purchases made by us or any affiliated purchaser (as defined in Rule 10b-18(a)(3) under the Exchange Act) during the three months ended March 31, 2021, of shares of our common stock, which is the sole class of equity securities registered by us pursuant to Section 12 of the Exchange Act.
+There were no purchases made by us or any affiliated purchaser (as defined in Rule 10b-18(a)(3) under the Exchange Act) during the three months ended June 30, 2021, of shares of our common stock, which is the sole class of equity securities registered by us pursuant to Section 12 of the Exchange Act.

 In July 2006, our Board of Directors approved an increase in the number of shares of common stock that may be repurchased under the original August 1998 authorization to 6,000,000 as of the effective date of the resolution.
 Accordingly, as of the filing of this report, subject to the approval of our Board of Directors, we may repurchase up to 3,072,184 shares of common stock on a prospective basis.
 The shares may be repurchased from time to time in open market transactions or privately negotiated transactions, subject to market conditions and other factors, including certain provisions of our Credit Agreement, the indentures governing our Senior Notes, and compliance with securities laws.
 Stock repurchases may be funded with existing cash balances, internal cash flows, or borrowings under our Credit Agreement.
 The stock repurchase program may be suspended or discontinued at any time.
-During the three months ended March 31, 2021, we did not repurchase any shares of our common stock during the remainder of 2021.
+During the three months ended June 30, 2021, we did not repurchase any shares of our common stock pursuant to this Board of Director's approval, and we currently do not plan to repurchase any outstanding shares of our common stock during the remainder of 2021.